EmbeddedERNI/RaspberryPiSetup/README.md

 ## Download this repository
 In the overview tab there is a button just bellow the repository name that allows you to download the full repository as a package.

-## Install git client
+## Install Graphical git client (Optional)
+This is usefull if you want to have the repositories in your own computer.
 You are free to use any git client of your choice if you are familiar with it. we will be using GitKraken.

-### Windows SSH
+### GitKraken Windows SSH
 - Run the installer in the Binary folder
 - Open preferences > Authentication  and click in "Generate" button to generate a key.
 - Copy the public key and add it to your profile in GitLab.

-### Linux SSH
+### GitKraken Linux SSH
 - Instal the .deb package.
 - Use ssh-keygen command to generate a key.
 - Add the key to GitKraken in preferences > Authentication.
 - Add the public key to your GitLab profile.

+## Configure Raspberrypi Git
+If you want to share code using the GitLab Server, you will need to register and to setup a SSH key.

+### Setup SSH keys
+- cd to ~/.ssh/
+- ssh-keygen -t rsa
+- set name to "id_rsa"
+- left passphrase blank
+- Add the id_rsa.pub file content to your GitLab account settings > ssh keys.

+With this information, now you should be able to use git push and git pull without password.

 ## Connect SSH
-If you are familiar with ssh, you can use any client of your choice, we will use MobaXTerm for windows.
+If you are familiar with ssh, you can use any client of your choice, we will use MobaXTerm for windows and regular terminal for Linux.

 - Launch MobaXTerm portable from binaries.
 - Get your RPI IP Address, we will tell to each group the right one.